 When discrimination is intricately rooted into a company’s set of policies, culture, and practices, the problem could be systemic.
 Systemic discrimination occurs as either direct or indirect, and creates a profoundly limiting environment for pregnant women.
 A company whose rule on promotion requires employees not to file leaves of more than 60 days in order to be eligible could be an example of systemic discrimination.

 Brake failures and tire blowouts are two of the most common incidents you can see in most U.S. roads.
 These defects, however, have also been associated with a majority of debilitating, sometimes even fatal road accidents.
-The website of the Ritter Law Firm says a single major car incident can instantly turn your life upside down.
+A single major car incident can instantly turn your life upside down.
 So, to avoid the possibility of getting into an accident, you have to check first your brakes and your tires before hitting the road.

 However, some brake failures and tire blowouts happen even if you have been religiously checking all your car components before getting behind the wheel.
 Because we understand that some brake and tire malfunctions are inevitable, it is important that you know how to deal with the situation once it happens.